 Singapore is a country we all want to visit.
-It is one of the hottest Asian destinations which can be toured even under a budget.
+It is one of the hottest Asian destinations which even has a lots of things to see for free.
 So, if sightseeing, wildlife, shopping, beaches and food are on your mind, then a trip to this destination surely seems like an irresistible thought.

 But since we are playing along, why not have some fun and assemble some weird facts about this country.

 So, here we present before you 6 things about Singapore which would make you go ‘Hawww’:

 The locals in the country are always in a hurry!
 In 2007, CNN had conducted a survey to find out cities that have the ‘fastest-walking people’.
 And behold, Singapore came out on the top!
 There you go!
 If you find your guide hurrying along to different attractions, don’t blame him!
 It’s in his genes!

 It doesn’t allow you to watch ‘A Clockwork Orange’: